Identification

 Move person to fresh air.
 If not breathing, give artificial respiration; if by mouth to mouth use rescuer protection (pocket mask, etc).
 If breathing is difficult, oxygen should be administered by qualified personnel.
 Call a physician or transport to a medical facility.

-Symptoms: May cause respiratory sensitization or asthma-like symptoms.
-Respiratory symptoms, including pulmonary edema.
-Signs of respiratory distress.
+Symptoms: Respiratory sensitization or asthma-like symptoms, respiratory distress, pulmonary edema.

 Remove material from skin immediately by washing with soap and plenty of water.
 Remove contaminated clothing and shoes while washing.
 Seek medical attention if irritation persists.
 Wash clothing before reuse.
 An MDI skin decontamination study demonstrated that cleaning very soon after exposure is important, and that a polyglycol-based skin cleanser or corn oil may be more effective than soap and water.
 Discard items which cannot be decontaminated, including leather articles such as shoes, belts and watchbands.
 Suitable emergency safety shower facility should be available in work area.